cstackpole/ClusterBuilderManual/README.md

 NEWS
 ====
+20130624 - This manual is being built out of my notes that I have made and collected over the years.
+I am not a fan of how much work is duplicated in these notes.
+Especially since so much of it can and should be automated.
+Thus I have been spending quite a bit of time working on cleaning these notes up some before progressing any further.
+I will begin shortly revamping the notes to make it a simpler, smoother process.
 20130518 - I'm back!
 After a couple weeks of downtime due to my HD failing on my frontend node* I have the RMA replacement back in and working.
 Now to get back to working on this project. * Hey, this is my personal playground cluster.
 I can't afford high availibility on it quite yet. :-)
 20130518 - Cluster rebuild is going smoothly.
 I made a ton of updates as I am going through the whole process after so much work has been put into it.
 Glad to see there were only a few minor points that needed to be adjusted.